Another mass shooting has taken place, this time in Hialeah Florida

 And, possibly, Pedro Vargas himself might still be alive.

 Why does our country need a “Diversity Visa Immigration Lottery”

-American citizen Allan Wall (email him) recently moved back to the U.S.A. after many years residing in Mexico.
+And why won’t the Main Stream Media tell us when these mass murderers are immigrants?American citizen Allan Wall (email him) recently moved back to the U.S.A. after many years residing in Mexico.
 Allan`s wife is Mexican, and their two sons are bilingual.
 In 2005, Allan served a tour of duty in Iraq with the Texas Army National Guard.
 His VDARE.COM articles are archived here; his Mexidata.info articles are archived here ; his News With Views columns are archived here; and his website is here.